earthly/website/blog/_posts/2021-09-22-awk-examples.md

 15
 ```

-Another variable Awk offers up for use is `NR`, the *number of records* so far.
-This is helpful if I need to print line numbers.
+Another variable Awk offers up for use is `NR`, the *number of records* so far. `NR` is handy when I need to print line numbers:

 ``` bash
 awk -F '\t' '{ print NR " " $(NF-2) }' bookreviews.tsv| head